Chad of Mercia: Rise of a dynasty

-In fact, it is possible that he had only recently returned from Ireland when prominence was thrust upon him.
+It is possible that he had only recently returned from Ireland when prominence was thrust upon him.
 However, the growing importance of his family within the Northumbrian state is clear from Bede's account of Cedd's career of the founding of their monastery at Lastingham in North Yorkshire.
 This concentration of ecclesiastical power and influence within the network of a noble family was probably common in Anglo-Saxon England: an obvious parallel would be the children of King Merewalh in Mercia in the following generation.

-Cedd, probably the elder brother, had become a very prominent figure in the Church while Chad was in Ireland.
+Cedd, probably the elder brother, had become a prominent figure in the Church while Chad was in Ireland.
 Probably as a newly ordained priest, he was sent in 653 by Oswiu on a difficult mission to the Middle Angles, at the request of their sub-king Peada, part of a developing pattern of Northumbrian intervention in Mercian affairs.
 After perhaps a year, he was recalled and sent on a similar mission to the East Saxons, being ordained bishop shortly afterwards.
 Cedd's position as both a Christian missionary and a royal emissary compelled him to travel often between Essex and Northumbria.